 1. 아버님 (abeonim)

-We need to add the suffix ‘님’ (nim) to our subject’s name when we are addressing them formally (never add this to your own name though).
-This applies to the word ‘father’ too, so if we want to say ‘father’ in a formal situation, we need to say 아버님 (abeonim).
+The formal way to say “father” in Korean is 아버님 (abeonim).
+We need to add the suffix 님 (nim) to our subject’s name when we are addressing them formally (never add this to your own name, though).
+This also applies to the word “father,” so you should use 아버님 (abeonim) as a formal way to say “father.”

 When referring to other people’s fathers, it is best to be polite and use the word 아버님 (abeonim).